I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 Why are you shaking your head?

-Do you disagree with this?
+You disagree with this?

-What do you mean how can it get out of the Senate?
+What do you mean, how can it get out of the Senate?

-Well, no, impeachment's in the House.
+Oh, impeachment makes, well, no, impeachment's in the House.

-Well, but there won't there would never be, is my point.
+Well, there would never be my point.

 But it's not even going to get to a trial.